code49/code49/README.md

 # Welcome!

-I'm David, a high school software developer born and raised in the Bay Area (California).
+I'm David, a college software developer born and raised in the Bay Area, now at Carnegie Mellon University.
 This github page is for projects I find interesting, whether they're for classes, clubs, or just random personal interests.
 Please feel free to explore!

 ## github stats